piepdx/pie-cookbook/drafts/working-draft-tactical.md

 The downside of all of this?
 Most of your startups will only share the space with you briefly, but you will be receiving mail for every single one of your startups for the rest of your life.

 # Staff
+Once you have your space sketched out, you're going to need some folks to run your accelerator.
+We say "folks" because we've determined that it's nearly impossible to run an accelerator with fewer than two full-time employees focused on the effort.

+It can be done, mind you.
+(PIE, for example, was staffed by one FTE supported by a bunch of volunteers for its first accelerator class.)
+But it will result in less value to your startups and more headaches for your staff.

+We recommend the following two roles as critical to the success of the accelerator:

+- Managing Director/General Manager
+- Program Manager

+Let's take a look at their roles and responsibilities.

 ## Managing Director (or General Manager)
 ### Role
 The Managing Director (sometimes referred to as "General Manager") works to ensure that current startups, mentors, alumni, investors, brand sponsors, and accelerator staff have a mutually rewarding experience that improves the perception and quality of entrepreneurial ventures associated with the program.